Ghir/React-Photo-Gallery/README.md

-# JS-Project-9---Create-A-Gallery-App-With-React

-Build an image gallery using React and the Flickr API.
+Learning React - an image gallery that uses the Flickr API.

-## Config file
+### Config file
 Add a `config.js` file to `src` with your API key:

 ```